Subamprasad/-Chat-With-Khushi-Ex-girlfriend/README.md

-# 💬 Chat With Passangmit Ex-girlfriend
+# 💬 Chat With Khushi Ex-girlfriend

-A fun and expressive AI-powered chat application that simulates conversations with "Passangmit" — a character inspired by the creator's ex-girlfriend.
+A fun and expressive AI-powered chat application that simulates conversations with "Khushi" — a character inspired by the creator's ex-girlfriend.
 This chat runs locally using Node.js, Express, and the Gemini Pro 2.0 Flash model (Google GenAI API).
 Built with a simple HTML frontend and a robust backend for real-time interaction.

-👉 **Try it live here**: https://sparkling-pie-8890ff.netlify.app/
+👉 **Try it live here**: https://stunning-dragon-e2b019.netlify.app/

 ---